sohnya/linkerd-observability/README.md

 ### Installing viz
 To gain access to Linkerd’s observability features, you will be using a Linkerd extension called Viz (steps taken from https://linkerd.io/2.10/features/telemetry/:
-1. Install the extension into your Kubernetes cluster, in the `linkerd-viz` namespace.
+1. Install the extension into your Kubernetes cluster; in the `linkerd-viz` namespace.
     ```
     linkerd viz install | kubectl apply -f -
     ```